pslib-cz/2022-p2a-mme-pppp-JanHousa/README.md

 ## Conclusion

-Personalized caps for the micro:bit microcontroller provide users with the ability to customize and extend the functionality of their micro:bit.
+Personalized case lids for the micro:bit microcontroller provide users with the ability to customize and extend the functionality of their micro:bit.
 The project is based on easy to connect caps and allows users to create and experiment with the micro:bit microcontroller.